matekasse/matekasse/README.md

 You can certainly use HTTPS for this application.
 Simply put a reverse proxy on top of it, which handles it for you.
 We use caddy for our own deployment: `https://caddyserver.com/`

-## How does this programm work?

-The matekasse has

 ## Run latest testing version